AvolitesLtd/TitanManual/website/versioned_docs/version-19.0/synergy/operating-synergy.md

-Once you have selected one or more media layers to control from the [Synergy Fixtures window](setting-up.md#synergy-fixtures-window), the Attribute Editor lets you play back and manipulate media on those layers (you can also use the wheels and Attribute Bank buttons.
+Once you have selected one or more media layers to control from the [Synergy Fixtures window](setting-up.md#synergy-fixtures-window), the Attribute Editor lets you play back and manipulate media on those layers (you can also use the wheels and Attribute Bank buttons).

 > The most important attributes are **Intensity**, which set the output level of each layer, and **Media Selection** which lets you choose the Bank and Clip to play.
-But you can also control all other functions of Ai server such as adding FX and colour, or the smaller range of functions on Prism Zero layers.
+But you can also control all other functions of Ai server such as adding FX and colour, or the smaller range of functions on Prism layers.

 ![Clip tab of Attribute Editor for Synergy layer](/docs/images/Clip-tab-of-Attribute-Editor-for-Synergy-layer.png)